Small-Bodies-Node/ice-sublimation/python/README.md

 Replace the year as appropriate for the version you are using.
 Also replace *** with the first ~7 characters of the git commit hash.
 This can be shown in GitHub on the [commits page](https://github.com/Small-Bodies-Node/ice-sublimation/commits/main).
 The hash prefix to use is the unique string along the right hand side (e.g., c338c13).

 ## Requirements

 This script does not have any dependencies outside of the Python 3 standard library.

 ## Usage

 ```
 fastrot.py [-h] --Av visual albedo --Air infrared albedo --rh
  heliocentric_distance --obl obliquity [--temp temperature]
         [--verbosity verbosity]
         species

 example:
 python fastrot.py 'H2O' --Av=0.00 --Air=0.05 --rh=3.98 --obl=90
 ```

 1. species - string (or integer for backwards compatibility) specifying the desired ice: (1) H2O, (2) H2O-CH4 clathrate, (3) CO2, (4) CO.
 2. Av - visual albedo
 3. Air - infrared albedo
 4. rh - heliocentric distance in au
-5. obliquity - 90 - angle between rotation axis and the solar direction
+5. obliquity - angle between the object's rotational axis and its orbital axis

 ## survey_fastrot.py

 This script can be used to call `fastrot.py` over a parameter space with a single call.

 ### Requirements

 `survey_fastrot.py` does not introduce any additional packages outside the standard library.
 The only added requirement is that both `survey_fastrot.py` and `fastrot.py` are kept within the same directory.

 ### Usage

 ```
 usage: survey_fastrot.py [-h] --species_list species [species ...] --Av_list visual albedo [visual albedo ...] --Air_list infrared albedo [infrared albedo ...]
                          --rh_list heliocentric_distance [heliocentric_distance ...] --obl_list obliquity [obliquity ...]